 Source: Actual Citrus costs vs reported “average” costs from “Defined Benefit (DB) scheme running cost research”, tPR, published April 2014

-As you can see, running costs can be reduced by c.50% by moving to a DB master trust.
+As you can see, running costs can be reduced by up to 40% by moving to a DB master trust.
 This could make a significant difference to an employer’s bottom line.

 Cost savings are greatest particularly for schemes paying above average investment, advisory and administration fees.
 You can benchmark the running costs of your own DB pension scheme here through tPR’s comparison tool.

 Is a DB master trust right for your scheme?

 As with all forms of consolidation, it is important to do thorough research and due diligence to assess whether a DB master trust is the right solution for your particular scheme.